-- 2.1.4 Hazards Not Otherwise Classified (HNOC): Possible adverse effects on the auditory system. - 2.1.5 Physical Hazards Not Otherwise Classified (PHNOC): Static accumulating in a flammable liquid can become electrostatically charged even in bonded and grounded equipment.
+- 2.1.4 Hazards Not Otherwise Classified (HNOC): None known. - 2.1.5 Physical Hazards Not Otherwise Classified (PHNOC): Static accumulating in a flammable liquid can become electrostatically charged even in bonded and grounded equipment.
 Sparks may ignite liquid and vapor.
-May cause flash fire or explosion. - 2.1.6 Precautionary Statements: - 2.1.6.1 Prevention: - P210: Keep away from heat, sparks, open flames, hot surfaces.
-No smoking.
-P203: Obtain, read and follow all safety instructions before use.
-P240: Ground and bond container and receiving equipment.
-P241: Use explosion-proof electrical, ventilating and lighting equipment.
+May cause flash fire or explosion. - 2.1.6 Precautionary Statements: - 2.1.6.1 Prevention:

+P210: Keep away from heat, sparks, open flames, hot surfaces; No Smoking.
+P240: Ground/bond container and receiving equipment.
+P241: Use explosion-proof electrical, ventilating, lighting or equipment.
 P242: Use only non-sparking tools.
 P243: Take precautionary measures against static discharge.
-P260: Do NOT breathe mists, sprays, fume.
+P260: Do not breathe mist, vapors, or spray.
 P264 + P265: Wash hands and other contamination areas thoroughly after handling.
 Do not touch eyes.
 P270: Do not eat, drink or smoke when using this product.
 P271: Use only outdoors or in a well-ventilated area.
-P280: Wear protective gloves, clothing, eye protection and face protection. - 2.6.1.2 Response:
+P273: Avoid release to the environment.
+P280: Wear protective gloves, clothing, eye protection and face protection.
+P284: [In case of inadequate ventilation] Wear respiratory protection.

+2.6.1.2 Response:

 P370 + P378: In case of fire: Use materials appropriate for surrounding fire for extinction.
-Do not use water unless in flooding quantities.
 P318: If exposed or concerned, get medical advice.
-P301 + P316: IF SWALLOWED: Get emergency medical help immediately.
-P331: Do NOT induce vomiting.
-P303 + P361 + P353: IF ON SKIN (or hair): Remove or take off immediately all contaminated clothing.
-Rinse skin with water or instant-acting shower.
-P332 + P317: If skin irritation occurs, get medical attention.
-P305 + P354 + P338: IF IN EYES: Immediately rinse with water for several minutes.
-Remove contact lenses if present and easy to do.
+P303+P361+P353: IF ON SKIN (or hair): Take off Immediately all contaminated clothing.
+Rinse SKIN with water [or shower].
+P333 + P313: If skin irritation or rash occurs, get medical attention.
+P361 + P364: Take off immediately all contaminated clothing and wash before reuse.
+P305 + P351 + P338: IF IN EYES: Rinse cautiously with water for several minutes.
+Remove contact lenses, if present and easy to do.
 Continue rinsing.
-H317: Get medical help.
+P337 + P317: If eye irritation persists: get medical help.
 P304 + P340: If inhaled, remove victim to fresh air and keep at rest in a position comfortable for breathing.
+P319: Get medical help if you feel unwell.
 P321: Specific treatment (remove from exposure and treat symptoms).

+2.6.1.3 Storage:

-- 2.6.1.3 Storage: - P403 + P233 + P235: Store in a well-ventilated place.
+P403 + P233 + P235: Store in a well-ventilated place.
 Keep container tightly closed.
 Keep cool.
+P405: Store locked up.

+2.6.1.4 Disposal:

-P405: Store locked up. - 2.6.1.4 Disposal: - P501: Dispose of contents/containers in accordance with all local, regional, national and international regulations. - 2.1.7 Hazard Symbols/Pictograms: GHS02, GHS05, GHS07, GHS08
+P501: Dispose of contents/containers in accordance with all local, regional, national and international regulations.

+2.1.7 Hazard Symbols/Pictograms: GHS02, GHS07, GHS08

 2.2 Percent of Unknown Acute Toxicity: This product is a mixture; the following are percentages of unknown acute toxicity, by route of exposure.
-Oral: 0% Dermal 0%, and Inhalation: > 4%.
+Oral: 0% Dermal 0%, and Inhalation: < 10%.